 So the final step in the timeline is the settlement process.

-Don't be afraid, and make sure to work your hands.
-Some of those packets are thick but the title company goes over all the details and we are there to answer any questions as well.
-It's just, you want to work those hands and get ready to sign your name, especially if you've got your middle name in there because that can get tiring.
+Don't be afraid, and make sure to work out your hands.
+Some of those packets are thick, but the title company goes over all the details, and we are there to answer any questions as well.
+So you want to work out those hands and get ready to sign your name, especially if you've got your middle name in there because that can get tiring.

-So you are going to sign all the documents, the title company is going to send it back to the lender and the lenders also going to check the seller signatures as well.
-And then the lender is going to send the funds to the title company, which then the title company can disperse all the funds to the seller, agents, and other items on the pay off list.
-Then it will be recorded at the courthouse in your name.
+So you will sign all the documents, the title company will send it back to the lender, and the lenders will also check the seller's signatures.
+And then, the lender is going to send the funds to the title company, which then the title company can disperse all the funds to the seller, agents, and other items on the payoff list.
+So then, it will be recorded at the courthouse in your name.

 And that is the home buying process timeline in a nutshell.
 See you next time.